nisforrnicholas/CTF-Writeups/TryHackMe/2021/Upload Vulnerabilities/README.md

 <br>

 We have dealt with the **client-side measures**, now we have to deal with measures on the **server-side**.
 However, before doing so, we need to craft our reverse shell payload.
-Not all servers use **php**, which means that our trusty php reverse shell might not always work.
+Not all servers use **PHP**, which means that our trusty php reverse shell might not always work.
 We need to find out what programming languages and frameworks are being used by our target web server.
 To do so, we can use a nifty extension called **Wappalyzer**.

 <img style="float: left;" src="screenshots/screenshot19.png">